navidiish/Sweden-assignment2/README.md

 ## 3. Describing interesting use of cases of Advanced CSS in our project

-- Show each scene code and talk about how it was animated.

 - BEM was used for a better organization of our classes

 - SASS (SCSS): used to keep things organized by using variables, nested rules, inline import, partials and so on.